Hari-Charan-00/DigitalWallet/README.md

 -  View Expenses, Delete Expenses
 --------------------
 -  Developed the entire APK
--  Deployed the APK in cloud too
+-  Deployed the APK in the cloud too